Please select the country or location you would like to see content from.

 As Alzheimer’s disease progresses, the problems with memory, behavior changes, and mood worsen.
 There may also be problems with sleep, and they may experience delusions (strongly believing things that are not true) or hallucinations (seeing things that other people cannot see).

 Other later symptoms include worsening of behavior and psychological symptoms, including increased agitation and aggression.
 End-stage symptoms can include eating and swallowing difficulties and subsequent weight loss.
-Problems are moving around, and incontinence can also accompany the latter stages.
+Problems with moving around and incontinence can also accompany the latter stages.

 People with Alzheimer’s generally require increasing support with daily activities and may need full-time care as the disease progresses.